 Put on your favorite music, clear the living room floor, and bust-a-move as a family.
 (Dim the lights if you must.)

 Since our first child was born, our family has thrown off the stress of the day with a family dance party.
 In the beginning, it was one of the only ways to soothe our crying infant.
-During the toddler years, family dance parties kept the kiddos from climbing the book shelf.
+During the toddler years, family dance parties kept the kiddos from climbing the book shelves.
 Now our older, rambunctious children often incite a wrestling match or a dance off.

 In every case, the combination of music and movement has centered us all in the present moment.

 Like keeping a journal, storytelling requires focus on the present moment.
-Whether you're playing another round of robot-superhero-space-adventures (kudos to my four-year-old for launching that ongoing storyline), or swapping tall tales with your children, storytelling offers moments of connection and mindfulness like no other.
+Whether you're playing another round of robot-superhero-space-adventures (kudos to my four-year-old for launching that ongoing story line), or swapping tall tales with your children, storytelling offers moments of connection and mindfulness like no other.
 Here are some activities you may want to try:

 Tell stories about your child when he or she was younger.